MikhailProg/ws-tls-inet/README.md

 # WS + TLS + INET (RDWR)

+Clients and servers can be chained together in one command line with a chain operator '--' (check usage in samples) to build any imaginable connection configurations using pipes or sockets.

 The tool includes WS client, WS server, TLS client (cert and anon credentials), TLS server (cert and anon credentials), TCP client, TCP server.
 GnuTLS is used for TLS.

-Clients and servers can be chained together in one command line with a chain operator '--' to build any imaginable connection configurations using pipes or sockets.

 ## Build